johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL1.5 Towered Airport Operations.md

 	3. Few you may hear
 		1. Roger - I understand (although typically you will just say your N-number instead)
 		2. Wilco - I understand and will comply (when a readback is not needed)
-		3. Affirmative / Negative - Yes / No
+		3. Affirm(ative) / Negative - Yes / No
 		4. (Negative) Contact - I (do not) have the aircraft in sight
 		5. Say Again - Please repeat
 		6. Standby - Please wait, and there's no need to acknowledge this standby